sosbourneQA/RomanEmperorsProject/README.md

 #### Integration Tests

-Iintegration tests are done using Mockito which mocks user input and creates a map of possible inputs to test for errors.
+Integration tests are done using Mockito which mocks user input and creates a map of possible inputs to test for errors.
 They are run using JUnit and so in order to run them follow the same instructions as for Unit Tests.

 #### SonarQube